kinners00/bolt/documentation/examples_project.md

    bolt project init bolt_examples
    ```

-You need to create a `site-modules` directory to hold all of your local code and modules.

 Make sure your current working directory is `bolt_examples`

 2. Create directories to hold local tasks and plans in `bolt_examples` project directory